35 Birds That Nest On The Ground: Fascinating Species!

 Meadowlark

-Meadowlark is a ground nesting bird.
-It breeds in open grassy areas, agricultural fields, and other lightly wooded habitats.
-Meadowlarks are the most abundant members of their family on the North American continent.
+The Meadowlark (Sturnella) is a ground-nesting bird, building its nest directly on the ground in open grassy areas, agricultural fields, and lightly wooded habitats.
+As the most abundant members of their family, Meadowlarks are widespread across the North American continent, thriving in various environments.

 Bobolink